Cost of Plastering a Room

 Hardwall Plaster Costs

-As it a fast-drying plaster, it's important that the plaster is applied evenly because if not, it could be applied with unnecessary bumps and lumps.
+As it is a fast-drying plaster, it's important that the plaster is applied evenly because if not, it could be applied with unnecessary bumps and lumps.

 Tough Coat Plaster Costs

-This is another undercoat plaster which normally has a depth of around 11mm.
+Tough coat plaster is another undercoat plaster which normally has a depth of around 11mm.
 You should expect to pay around £0.30 to £0.50 per kg for tough coat plaster.

-In comparison to Hardwell plaster, this is an even tougher material which is why many plasterers choose it when plastering masonry surfaces.
+In comparison to Hardwell plaster, this is an even tougher material, which is why many plasterers choose it when plastering masonry surfaces.
 This also offers high coverage, so only one layer is normally required.

 This type of plaster is not suitable for freezing or hot temperatures, so if you do plan to use it on your external walls, you should consider extra protection to avoid damage.